SonaliP11/yummytummy/README.md

 - **PostgreSQL**: For database management.
 - **Unsplash & Chatgpt**: For providing high-quality images used in the application
 - **Font Awesome**: For icons used throughout the site.
 - **CI LMS**: For code related to sign-in, sign-out, register.
-I have used CI walkthrough project 'I think therefore I blog' for the code during the process.
-My first check was with my walkthrough projects when stuck.
+I have used CI walkthrough project 'I think therefore I blog' for the support during the process.
+I customised the models, views and templates to create my own unique website.
 - **Bootstrap**: HTML & CSS uses [Bootstrap Version 5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/)